This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 - Avoid paints with high levels of organic solvents – though this is becoming increasingly easy thanks to the effects of legislation.

-- Further reduce health concerns by careful study of lists of ingredients where available and the comparing of chemicals to databases of toxins.
+- Further reduce health concerns by careful study of lists of ingredients, where available, and comparing of chemicals to databases of toxins.

 - Paint of poor durability, including fading, poor adhesion, chalking, yellowing, colour fading – all requiring early re-coating.